TheRenegadeCoder/sample-programs-website/docs/projects/even-odd/c/index.md

     return 0;
 }

 ```

 {% endraw %}

-[Even Odd](https://sampleprograms.io/projects/even-odd) in [C](https://sampleprograms.io/languages/c) was written by:
+Even Odd in [C](https://sampleprograms.io/languages/c) was written by:

 - AceKnight
 - Jeremy Grifski

+This article was written by:

+- Jeremy Grifski
+- rzuckerm
+- shubhragupta-code

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 30 2019 16:30:59.
-The solution was first committed on Oct 21 2018 19:46:02.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution